New Zealand's ruling National Party ahead in election

 Story highlights

-- Preliminary results show National Party leading main opposition Labour Party
+- Preliminary results show National Party ahead of main opposition Labour Party

 - Without an outright majority, National would have to form a coalition government